devmount/sloth.css/docs/pages/utilities/cursor.md

 ---
-title: 'Utilities: Cursors - Sloth.css'
+title: 'Utilities: Cursor - Sloth.css'
 description: Utility classes of Sloth.css for cursors.
 ---

-## Cursors
+## Cursor

 Utility classes for controlling cursor types.

-The following 4 types of cursors are supported.
+Use the `cursor-*` classes to control the mouse cursor appearance.
 Hover over the colored fields on a device that supports cursors to see them in action.

 <div class="demo flex flex-wrap gap-8">
   <div class="flex-col items-center gap-4">